(230 ILCS 30/8)

 (5) A bank shall be established on the premises to

 convert currency into chips, scrip, or other form of play money which shall then be used to play at games of chance which the participant chooses.
-Chips, scrip, or play money must be permanently monogrammed with the logo of the licensed organization or of the supplier.
+Chips, scrip, or play money must be permanently monogrammed with the supplier license number or logo or charitable games license number of a licensed organization or of the supplier.
 Each participant must be issued a receipt indicating the amount of chips, scrip, or play money purchased.

 (6) At the conclusion of the event or when the

-participant leaves, he may cash in his chips, scrip, or play money in exchange for currency not to exceed $250 or noncash prizes.
+participant leaves, he or she may cash in his or her chips, scrip, or play money in exchange for currency not to exceed $500 in cash winnings or unlimited noncash prizes.
 Each participant shall sign for any receipt of prizes.
 The licensee shall provide the Department of Revenue with a listing of all prizes awarded, including the retail value of all prizes awarded.

 (7) Each licensee shall be permitted to conduct